bartlomiejbloniarz/crowdfunding-ink/README.md

 You can play with an already deployed contract on a couple of dummy accounts provided by us.
 Just visit this [website](https://bartlomiejbloniarz.github.io/crowdfunding-ink/).
+If you have the `polkadot{.js}` extension and allow it on this website you will be able to use your account instead of our dummy accounts.
+If you want to use the dummy accounts just disable the extension.

 ### How to run it yourself?